-2 Problems and Categories
+4 Problems and Categories

-Anyone can submit a solver to any particular instance and solver category with respect to a general problem (CSP, Max-CSP or WCSP).
-For example, it is possible to just register a complete solver to the 2-ARY-EXT category (i.e. to deal with instances only involving binary constraints in extension) for CSP.
-In other words, contestants can enter the competition for different problems, instance categories and solver categories.
+Anyone can submit a solver to any particular solver category with respect to a general problem (CSP, Max-CSP or WCSP).
+For example, it is possible to just register a complete solver for CSP.
+It is no more necessary to register to specific instance categories (e.g. the category of instances involving binary extensional constraints) because one new requirement about solvers is to output 's UNSUPPORTED' when a constraint not supported by the solver is encountered at loading.

-2.1 Problems
+4.1 Problems